Aryansh-S/USACO/README.md

 Competitive Programming 3: The New Lower Bound of Programming Contests

-Past Problems
+Past Problems (the best resource around)

 YouTube Tutorials (none in particular, but just look for good series of videos)

-CodeForces, CodeChef, etc.
+CodeForces, CodeChef, etc. (stylistic differences but good content)

+CSES Problem Set (good for practice with standard setups)

 # Time Complexity
 Design Efficient Algorithms